louiskwt/teach-myself-cs/README.md

 # Intro

-This repo serves as the public record / transcript of my self-taught CS Degree and my learning journey.
+This repo serves to record my (self-taught) CS learning journey.

-My current curriculum is based on [Teach Yourself CS]('https://teachyourselfcs.com/') and the [Open Source CD Degree]('https://github.com/ossu/computer-science').
+My current curriculum is based on [Teach Yourself CS]('https://teachyourselfcs.com/') and the [Open Source CS Degree]('https://github.com/ossu/computer-science').

 The official start date of my self-taught CS program is May 6, 2023